Modern Slavery Statement

 This statement is published on behalf of Wilmer Cutler Pickering Hale and Dorr LLP, registered with the SRA under registration number 287488, and references to “we” and “the firm” are to that entity.

 We are committed to achieving high standards of ethical behavior in the conduct of our business.
 We do not tolerate slavery or human trafficking or abusive or unfair treatment in any part of our business or in any part of our supply chain.

-In the last financial year
+In the financial year ending 31 December 2017